arifakkermans/arifakkermans/README.md

 I am Cloud Engineer currently working for VodafoneZiggo- responsible for designing and building a safe, infinitely scalable and welcoming landing zone.

-## I like
+## 👀 I like

-- Open-source, Event-driven architectures and AWS
+- 👨🏻‍💻Open-source, Event-driven architectures and AWS
-- Climbing
+- 🧗‍♂️Climbing

 ### Connect with me